GENERAL RACING RULES

-The following rules and guidelines will be adhered to when competing in the Allstar R/C Dirt Series.
+The General Racing Rules and guidelines will be adhered to when competing in the Allstar R/C Dirt Series.
 It’s understood that some race events and venues holding races promoted or sanctioned by the Allstar R/C Dirt Series may revise some of these rules to better align with their track or program requirements.

 Safety is the number priority of the Allstar R/C Dirt Series.
 If you see something unsafe please let one of the ARCDS officials know.